History of OECD in Timeline

 The Bank of Japan, the OECD, and Beyond: Reflections from a lifetime’s work

-2024: OECD Population and Life Expectancy
+2024: OECD Collective Population and Economic Status

-As of 2024, the collective population of OECD member countries is 1.38 billion people, with an average life expectancy of 80 years and a median age of 40.
+As of 2024, the collective population of OECD member countries is 1.38 billion people with an average life expectancy of 80 years and a median age of 40.

-2024: Assessed contributions to the Part I Budget in 2024
+2024: OECD Part I Budget Contributions

 June 2025: OECD Membership Count

-As of June 2025, the OECD has 38 members.
+As of June 2025, the OECD has 38 member countries.